GE GAO | 高歌

 INST 362 User-Centered Design

-This broad course examines the principles, methods and concpets behind management, teams, and organizations, with an emphasis on understanding, performing, and facilitating effective work coordination in modern organizations.
-Upon successful completion of this course, students should be able to understand and explain classical theories and practice guidelines on intrapersonal and interpersonal processes that are essential to successful teams and organizations.
-They should also be familiar with recent research findings that discuss the opportunities and challenges faced by non-traditional forms of teams and teamwork (e.g., computer-mediated virtual or hybrid work).
+This course is a core introductory offering for undergraduate students in the InfoSci program.
+It examines the principles, methods, and concepts underlying teams and organizations, with an emphasis on understanding, performing, and facilitating effective work coordination in modern work settings.
+Upon successful completion of the course, students will be able to understand and explain classical theories and practical guidelines related to intrapersonal and interpersonal processes that are essential to successful teamwork and effective organizations.
+They will also become familiar with recent emprical findings and real-world practices that address non-traditional forms of collaboration, such as those occurring in computer-mediated, virtual, or hybrid work environments.